Skip to main content

-Develop a job on Databricks using Databricks Asset Bundles
+Develop a job with Databricks Asset Bundles

 Databricks Asset Bundles, also known simply as bundles, contain the artifacts you want to deploy and the settings for Databricks resources such as jobs that you want to run, and enable you to programmatically validate, deploy, and run them.
 See What are Databricks Asset Bundles?.